-A current account is an account with no interest; it may be opened with all major currencies with the option of issuing a checkbook.
-This account has the flexibility of depositing and withdrawing easily and the facility of using a check book.
+A current account is an account with no interest, it may be opened with all major currencies with the option of issuing a checkbook.
+This account has the flexibility of depositing and withdrawing easily and the facility of over-drafting.
 A debit card is offered with this account.

 A savings account provides customers with interest depending on their balances.
 There are several types of savings accounts with different features and benefits to meet your needs.
 Some account types may be opened in all major currencies.
 A debit card is offered with this account.
 No checkbook is offered with this account type.

 A standing order is an instruction to a bank by an account holder to make regular fixed payments to a particular person or organization.
 This service is provided to customers for a fee.
 Fees differ depending on the type of standing order, whether it is being made to a person or an organization.